tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

-If you have downloaded a copy of the Tinker source code from Tencent, please note that Tinker source code is licensed under the BSD 3-Clause License, except for the third-party components listed below which are subject to different license terms.
-Your integration of Tinker into your own projects may require compliance with the BSD 3-Clause License, as well as the other licenses applicable to the third-party components included within Tinker.
+If you have downloaded a copy of the Tinker source code from Tencent, please note that Tinker source code is licensed under the BSD 3-Clause License, except for the third-party components listed below which are subject to different license terms.Your integration of Tinker into your own projects may require compliance with the BSD 3-Clause License, as well as the other licenses applicable to the third-party components included within Tinker.